Background

 Let's talk about masochism in narcissism.

-On the face of it, the narcissist reenacts the unresolved conflict with his primary objects, mother and father, and he reenacts it.
+On the face of it, the narcissist reenacts the unresolved conflict with his primary objects, mother and father.
+He reenacts it.
 He recreates it with a misplaced hope of obtaining a different outcome.

-And the hope is that they can provide him with unconditional love and he tests, he tests his intimate partner by abusing them.
+The hope is that they can provide you with unconditional love and he tests his intimate partner by abusing them.

 Okay.
-I'm talking right now, I'm giving you as an example, male narcissist, the heterosexual male narcissist.
+I'm giving you as an example, a male narcissist, the heterosexual male narcissist.

 Let me explain this.

-The masochistic narcissist chooses women who react very badly to rejection, abandonmentand humiliation.
-Yes, mostly women who are codependents and borderline.
+The masochistic narcissist chooses women who react very badly to rejection, abandonment, and humiliation.
+Yes, mostly women who are co-dependence and borderline.

-But masochistic narcissist usually selects such women, borderlines and co-dependenceif they're male.
+But masochistic narcissists usually select such women, borderlines and co-dependence, if they are male.

-Masochistic narcissistic women who choose men for a living.
+Masochistic narcissistic women who choose men or like them.

 And these women, these intimate partners react badly to rejection, humiliation, abandonment.